xiaomingyang-git2021/8-0-module-one-assessment/readme.md

    This will install the libraries needed to run the tests.

 1. Open up the repository in VSCode.
-Follow the instructions below to complete the Lab.
+Follow the instructions below to complete the assessment.

 ### Tests